 - If you have time and feel the bench top or cupboard doors need replacing, this can be done easily and economically

-- Clean your tiles and grouting, make sure your windows, mirrors and shower screens are spotless and free of streaks.
-Replace soap bars with liquid soap…there will be less mess to take care of.
+- Clean your tiles and grouting, and make sure your windows, mirrors and shower screens are spotless and free of streaks.

-- Fix the fittings – cracked basin, toilets or tubs give the impression the room is unhygienic, so consider replacing these if you have the time before the open home.
-This is not that expensive, providing you don’t change the plumbing
+- Fix the fittings – cracked basins, toilets or tubs give the impression the room is unhygienic, so consider replacing these if you have the time before the open home.
+(This is not that expensive, provided you don’t change the plumbing)

 You don’t necessarily need to do a big landscaping job on your garden, and you probably don’t have time anyway, but before the first open home, spend a few hours on the weekend sprucing the garden up.
 It can pay dividends in the long run with buyers.